Agnieszka-21/yoga-mats/README.md

 - The text for the homepage was taken from the blog article [How to Choose a Yoga Mat](https://www.rei.com/learn/expert-advice/yoga-gear.html)
 - The text and table for the Choose your mat page ware loosely based on the above article as well.
-- Instructions on how to implement a hidden nav bar for mobile devices were taken from the Code Institute's project [Love Running](https://github.com/Code-Institute-Org/love-running-2.0)
+- Instructions on how to implement a hidden nav bar for mobile devices were taken from the Code Institute's project [Love Running](https://github.com/Code-Institute-Org/love-running-2.0).
+Some further features and their styling were also based on Love Running initially, evolving as the project grew and became more distinct (among others the header, the footer, the hero section, the css wildcard selector...).
+All these instances are marked directly in the css code using comments to clarify which parts were influenced by Love Running.
 - Insturctions on making the nav bar visible for screen-readers while being invisible on smaller screens (toggle Menu) were taken from [this article](https://www.scottohara.me/blog/2023/03/21/visually-hidden-hack.html )
-- Instructions on how to implement multiple sizes for images were taken from [this MDN doc](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)
+- Instructions on how to implement multiple sizes for images were taken from [this MDN document](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images)
 - Instructions on embedding a responsive YouTube video were taken from [this article](https://www.avexdesigns.com/blog/responsive-youtube-embed/)
 - Instructions on how to create a custom 404 error page were taken from [this article](https://www.htmldog.com/techniques/404/)
 - The icons in the footer, mobile navigation bar, as well as on the thank you and 404 pages were taken from [Font Awesome](https://fontawesome.com/)